Distributed Random Reshuffling Methods with Improved Convergence: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-In \cref{sec:algorithm}, we introduce the standing assumptions and the two new algorithms.
-We then proceed to conduct a preliminary analysis in \cref{sec:preliminary}, followed by the presentation of the main results in \cref{sec:main}.
-Numerical simulations are provided in \cref{sec:sims}, and we conclude the paper in \cref{sec:conclusions}.
+In Section \ref{sec:algorithm}, we introduce the standing assumptions and the two new algorithms.
+We then proceed to conduct a preliminary analysis in Section \ref{sec:preliminary}, followed by the presentation of the main results in Section \ref{sec:main}.
+Numerical simulations are provided in Section \ref{sec:sims}, and we conclude the paper in Section \ref{sec:conclusions}.